dnssd-wg/draft-ietf-dnssd-multi-qtypes/draft-ietf-dnssd-multi-qtypes.md

-If message size (or other) limits do not allow all of the data obtained by querying for an additional QTx to be included in the final response then the server MUST NOT include the respective QTx in the MQTYPE-Response list and MAY stop processing further QTx combinations.
+If message size (or other) limits do not allow all of the data obtained by querying for an additional QTx to be included in the final response then the server MUST NOT include the respective QTx in the MQTYPE-Response option's list and MAY stop processing further QTx combinations.

-If all RRs for a single QTx combination fit into the message then the server MUST include the respective QTx in the MQTYPE-Response list to indicate that the given query type was completely processed.
+If all RRs for a single QTx combination fit into the message then the server MUST include the respective QTx in the MQTYPE-Response option's list to indicate that the given query type was completely processed.

 ## Client Response Processing